 Despite the strong Catholic character of modern Poland, some pagan traditions have endured.
 One of the most blithely bizarre and eyebrow-raising is the spring equinox celebration known as the Drowning of Marzanna (Topienie Marzanny).
 Marzanna is the Polish incarnation of the old Slavic goddess of winter, plague and death.
-Fearing her icy grasp, the best way for superstitious Slavs to protect themselves, encourage the timely arrival of spring and ensure a good harvest was to partake in an old-fashioned witch-burning, followed by a drowning (just to be sure).
+Fearing her icy grasp, the best way for superstitious Slavs to protect themselves, encourage the timely arrival of spring and ensure a good harvest was to partake in an old-fashioned witch-burning, followed by a drowning (just for good measure).
 In medieval times the rite involved making a Marzanna effigy out of straw which was then wrapped in linen and beautified with ribbons and beads.
 On the afternoon of March 21st, young children would play with/torture the idol, gleefully parading it around and dunking it in every trough and water barrel in the village.At dusk the villagers would gather at the riverbank, setting the effigy ablaze and tossing it into the water, cheering as the blazing wretch disappeared downstream.
-Today the symbolic folk custom survives, as every child in kindergarten and primary school annually participates in the creation of a Marzanna doll, which can range in size from small puppets to life-sized dummies.
+Today the symbolic folk custom survives, as almost every child in kindergarten and primary school annually participates in the creation of a Marzanna doll, which can range in size from small puppets to life-sized dummies.
 Under adult supervision, Marzanna is taken to the nearest riverbank or bridge, set ablaze and thrown to her watery grave as the children sing springtime and witch-burning songs.
 For example: Już wiosenne słonko wzbija się po niebie | W tej wezbranej rzece utopimy ciebie!
 (Loose IYP translation: As the spring sun rises in the sky of blue | in this swollen river we are drowning you!).
 Happy springtime, kids.